mkoslacz/Moviper/README.md

 ### Independent VIPERS

 Allow you to maintain a uniform architecture between your app's views and complex task objects that aren't strictly connected with any specific Android component.

 Sample usage available in `sample-independent-viper`.

 ### Test utils

-Optional `moviper-test` module (see [Dependency paragraph](#dependency)) contains useful testing tools:
+Optional `moviper-test` module (see [Dependency](#dependency)) contains useful testing tools:
    - `FragmentTestRule` to perform Fragment instrumentation tests in isolation,
    - `MoviperActivityTestRule` to perform Viper Activity instrumentation tests with proper cleanup,
    - `ViewHolderTestRule` to perform Recyclerview's ViewHolder instrumentation tests in isolation,